airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 #### Distribution of intake conditions

 Prior to analysis, the column `Intake_Condition` was cleaned, as it contained too many distinct values.
-In the proceeding analyses, the conditions 'Aged', 'Feral', 'Normal', 'Nursing', 'Other', 'Pregnant', 'Unknown', 'Space' were categorized as `Non-sick`, while the rest of the values were categorized as `Sick`.
+In the following analyses, the conditions 'Aged', 'Feral', 'Normal', 'Nursing', 'Other', 'Pregnant', 'Unknown', and 'Space' were categorized as `Non-sick`, while the rest of the values were categorized as `Sick`.

 ```python
 sick_animals = sqldf(